 Evaluation of Bundled Care for Hip and Knee Replacements (2018 – 2020)

-The evolution of Bunded Care and Integrated Funding continues in Ontario.
-Following the Integrated Funding Model demonstration project (see below), the Ministry of Health and Long Term Care introduced Bundled Care for hip and knee replacements.
-The expansion included more than 20 health care teams that volunteered in 2018/19 and included all surgical centres as of April 2019.
+The evolution of Bundled Care and Integrated Funding continues in Ontario.
+Following the Integrated Funding Model demonstration project (see below), the Ministry of Health and Long-Term Care introduced Bundled Care for hip and knee replacements.
+The expansion included more than 20 healthcare teams that volunteered in 2018/19 and included all surgical centres as of April 2019.
 The Health System Performance Network was again involved in evaluating the expansion of bundled care.
 Our evaluation involved both qualitative and quantitative approaches.
 Qualitative interviews with key stakeholders were completed in two sites within each of 4 regions of the province ranging from urban Toronto to remote North West.
 These interviews focused on the implementation experiences, challenges and key success factors.
-Participants had many challenges and recommendations including burdens relating to administration and payment, and greater attention to quality improvement.
-Our quantitative evaluation provide a time series analysis of key measures ranging from volumes and length of stay to readmissions, adverse events and rehabilitation care.
-Overall, the integration of post-acute care within the bundled care payments did not substantially influence the trends in most measures with the notable exception for increased outpatient and decreased inpatient rehabilitation volumes.
+Participants had many challenges and recommendations including burdens relating to administration and payment and greater attention to quality improvement.
+Our quantitative evaluation provides a time series analysis of key measures ranging from volumes and length of stay to readmissions, adverse events and rehabilitation care.
+Overall, integrating post-acute care within the bundled care payments did not substantially influence the trends in most measures except for increased outpatient and decreased inpatient rehabilitation volumes.

 Central Evaluation of Integrated Funding Models (2015 – 2019)

-The work undertaken by the HSPN has identified local barriers to integrating funding as well as successful processes for IFMs throughout the province.
-Evidence has been reviewed by senior management and policy makers, as well as service delivery partners, and has played a crucial role in decisions made to spread of IFMs and bundled care throughout Ontario.
+The work undertaken by the HSPN has identified local barriers to integrating funding and successful processes for IFMs throughout the province.
+Evidence has been reviewed by senior management and policymakers, as well as service delivery partners, and has played a crucial role in decisions made to spread of IFMs and bundled care throughout Ontario.

-- measure and report on healthcare resource utilization and costs as well as patient, caregiver and provider experience; and
+- Measure and report healthcare resource utilization, costs, as well as patient, caregiver, and provider experiences.

-- Ongoing monitoring and reporting of common indicators; and
+- Ongoing monitoring and reporting of common indicators.

-Overall the IFM program was associated with positive patient outcomes and reduced health care cost.
+Overall the IFM program was associated with positive patient outcomes and reduced healthcare costs.
 Much of the overall success of the IFM initiative is attributable to the two largest projects (MH-PPATH and HNHB ICC 2.0).
 If both initiatives were rolled out provincially with the same uptake and success, an estimated annual savings of $42.7M could be realized.
 The bundled approach to care was a valuable strategy to pursue.
-It appeared to be easier to implement the bundled care for short-term and generally more predictable surgical care pathways.
-We recommend expanding bundled care quickly to all surgical care and to further explore the improvements that are needed in order for the model to be successful for all patients who require ongoing care for chronic medical conditions.
+It appeared to be easier to implement bundled care for short-term and generally more predictable surgical care pathways.
+We recommend expanding bundled care quickly to all surgical care and to further exploring the improvements that are needed for the model to be successful for all patients who require ongoing care for chronic medical conditions.